Global discussion awards

 One class is awarded the prestigious Alastair Burnet Award, named after a former editor of The Economist newspaper.
 This award goes to the class which has shown an outstanding commitment to the Festival and made exceptional contributions throughout.

-The winning class receives £1,000 to build on students' achievements in the Festival.
+The winning class receives £1,000 which they can spend however they choose, as long as it builds on their achievements in the Festival.
 For example, a school may choose to buy recording equipment to set up a journalism club or give students a budget to take action on one of the issues they were passionate about.